KarimaBak/LSL-KinectV2/README.md

 - To download SigViewer  : [click here](https://github.com/cbrnr/sigviewer).

 You can also define a custom sequence of action, by adding one to the configuration file called `SequenceConfig`, that is located next to the .exe file.
-There is a specific documentation file for this in [Documentation](/Documentation/).
+There is a specific documentation file for this : [Sequence Documentation](https://github.com/Benoit-Prigent/LSL-Kinect/blob/master/Documentation/Sequence%20Configuration%20File%20Documentation.pdf "Sequence Configuration File Documentation.pdf").

 ## User input
-- Spacebar : switch to next sequence's step
+- Spacebar : switch to next sequence's step.
+- Any key : send a message marker containing the key code.

 # Known Issues :